tirlibibi17/datefix/README.md

 ### Option 1 (quickest): run a binary

 Grab the binary from the release to the right.
 There are two binaries built with two different utilities (pyinstaller and nuitka).
 If one trips your antivirus (e.g. the nuitka one tripped Symantec on my work PC), try the other.
+I assure you both are clean, but don't trust a stranger obviously.

 ### Option 2: download fix_dates.py from the release and install dependencies